savingsVPN Rankings · Ireland

 "Cheapest" and "best value" are not the same thing, and conflating them is how people end up with a bad VPN.
 Value is price-to-quality — what you get for what you pay — not simply the lowest number on the page.
 The cheapest VPN in the world is worthless if it leaks your IP, cannot unblock RTÉ Player or sells your browsing data; that is not a bargain, it is a liability (and the worst offenders are the "free" ones we cover separately).

 Two Irish specifics shape value here.
 First, price in euro: the long-term plans below work out at roughly €1.20–€3 a month, less than a single coffee (though a few providers, like PIA and CyberGhost, bill in US dollars, so the euro figure shifts slightly with the exchange rate).
 Second, unlimited devices.
-For a household, a VPN that covers every device on one subscription (Surfshark, PIA, IPVanish) is dramatically better value than one that caps you at five or ten and makes you choose which gadgets get protected.
+For a household, a VPN that covers every device on one subscription (PIA, IPVanish) is dramatically better value than one that caps you at five or ten and makes you choose which gadgets get protected.

 How we ranked them: what makes a VPN good value